Energy-Consumption Advantage of Quantum Computation: Proposal on experimental demonstration

 \begin{restatable}[Refined analysis of upper bound of query complexity of Simon's problem for a classical algorithm]{proposition}{SimonUpperBound} Fix any $N$.
 For any $\delta>0$, if we have

-the classical algorithm that makes the uniformly random $M$ (or more) queries for solving Simon's problem in Problem~\ref{problem:SimonsProblem} achieves the following with a high probability greater than $1-\delta$: \begin{itemize} \item if there exists any $s\in\{0,1\}^N\setminus\{0\}$ such that $f$ is a $2$-to-$1$ function satisfying $f(x)=f(x\oplus s)$, then this $M$-query algorithm outputs $a=1$; \item if $f$ is a $1$-to-$1$ function, this $M$-query algorithm outputs $a=0$. \end{itemize} \end{restatable}
+the classical algorithm that makes the uniformly random $M$ (or more) queries for solving Simon's problem in Problem~\ref{problem:SimonsProblem} achieves the following with a high probability greater than $1-\delta$: \begin{itemize} \item if there exists any $s\in\{0,1\}^N\setminus\{0\}$ such that $f$ is a $2$-to-$1$ function satisfying $f(x)=f(x\oplus s)$, then this $M$-query algorithm outputs $a=1$; \item if $f$ is a $1$-to-$1$ function, this $M$-query algorithm outputs $a=0$. \end{itemize} \end{restatable} \begin{proof} The proof is presented in Appendix~\ref{appendix:proofs_classical_achievability}. \end{proof}

 For this classical algorithm, the extrapolation for estimating the energy consumption can be performed in the following procedure.
-In the setting of Fig.~\ref{fig:exp_sketch}, we replace the quantum computer of $A$ with a classical computer to perform the classical algorithm and the communication between $A$ and $B$ with classical communication.
+In the setup of Fig.~\ref{fig:exp_sketch}, we replace the quantum computer of $A$ with a classical computer to perform the classical algorithm and the communication between $A$ and $B$ with classical communication.
 For a fixed choice of $N$, conduct the classical algorithm for several different choices of $M$ in the order of

 and measure the energy consumption as in~\eqref{eq:measured_upper_bound_energy_consumption}.
 From the measured energy consumption for several $M$, we estimate the leading order of the energy consumption and its constant factor as $M$ increases.
 Using this estimation of the function of $M$ representing the energy consumption, perform an extrapolation to obtain an estimate of the energy consumption for $M$ in~\eqref{eq:M_choice} of Proposition~\ref{prp:simon_achievability} with setting $\delta=1/3$ as in Problem~\ref{problem:SimonsProblem}.
 For each fixed choice of $N$, use this estimate as the energy consumption of this classical algorithm for solving Simon's problem, so we can compare it with the quantum case.